EndPointCorp/end-point-blog/2016/08/18/create-categories-in-virtuemart-3-with.html.md

 }
 ```

 To test that our component is fully working right now try to open Joomla with this url: **index.php?option=com_morevirtuemart&task=createCategory**.
 Of course you need to prepend it with your domain name to make it work.
-The result should be just an empty page with our text: "I'm alive!"
+The result should be just an empty page with our text: “I’m alive!”

 Now you know how to call a controller task within a browser.